xupgit/compute_acceleration/debug_lab.md

 * Click **Yes** when prompted to switch to the _Debug perspective_ The bitstream will be downloaded to the FPGA and the host application will start executing, halting at **main()** entry point

-* In _host_example.cpp_ view scroll down to line ~262 and double-click on the left border to set a breakpoint  At this point, three buffers would have been created
+* In _host_example.cpp_ view scroll down to line ~262 and double-click on the left border to set a breakpoint.
+At this point, three buffers would have been created

   ![](./images/debug_lab/FigDebugLab-14.png)

 * Click on the **Resume** button or press **F8**

-* When prompted click in the console and press *Enter* The program will resume executing and stop when it reaches the breakpoint
+* When prompted click in the console and press *Enter*

-  At this point you can click on the various monitoring tabs (*Variables, Command Queue, Memory Buffers* etc.) and see the contents currently in scope
+  The program will resume executing and stop when it reaches the breakpoint
+  At this point you can click on the various monitoring tabs (*Variables, Command Queue, Memory Buffers* etc.) and see the contents currently in scope.
 SDx debug allows command queues and memory buffers to be examined as the program execution progresses

 * Click back to select *Debug.exe > #Thread 1* in the Debug panel